 Lot 165 at Phillips’ Geneva Watch Auction: XIII on May 8-9, 2021 is one of the most important prototypes in the history of IWC.
 A true rarity and a true piece of watch history.
 It is Richard Habring’s personal Portugieser Split-Seconds Chronograph prototype.
 Elizabeth Doerr shares its history and meaning here.
 And why its creator is parting with it.

-If you’re just beginning to collect the works of independent watchmakers, I’m here to suggest that you give careful consideration to watches from Habring2, the small independent watchmaking company headed by Austrian couple Maria Kristina and Richard Habring.
+If you’re just beginning to collect the works of independent watchmakers, GaryG suggests that you give careful consideration to watches from Habring2, the small independent Austrian watchmaking company founded and headed by Maria Kristina and Richard Habring.

 Salmon-colored dials are still niche market and Martin Green doesn’t expect them to go mainstream anytime soon.
 Nonetheless, pink has become something of a buzz topic, and here he shares a few of his favorite watches with pink, pinkish, or salmon-colored dials.